aashitmaverick1304/weather-/README.md

 # weather app
-This Project is made using MERN stack
+This Project is made using HTML,CSS,JS and React